 Located in the remote mountains of northern Rwanda, this Co-op was founded in 2011 by 25 poor farmers, mostly women, trying to survive by pooling their labor.
 There are now 149 members.
 Their land is good but they could never afford livestock or fertilizer.
 The community went to World Vision in 2012 for help, but didn’t receive funding because they’re too small and isolated for the large aid groups to work with.
 They heard about the other Cooperatives WD4H is assisting and appealed to Justin to be included in the WD4H program.
 We have given them 30 goats and a cow in December of 2013, which provide fertilizer for the crops.

 The long-term vision of this community has been to improve their farming by introducing more livestock and to start a bakery.
 There is only one bakery in the area, 3 hours away that brings bread to the remote Abishyizehamwe community once a week.
 That distant bakery is part of a larger enterprise that doesn’t pay much attention to these remote services.
-The community has researched the viability of building their own bakery and thought long and hard about how to make it successful.
-They see a strong market for the product: their community of 3,000 people including 2,000 students at 3 local boarding schools they will sign contracts with for 2 deliveries per week.
-They know bread would be popular because, located in high mountains where it’s cold most of the time, the locals often drink tea with bread.
-There’s a Rwandan saying: “Water is swallowed, not chewed,” meaning any drink has to go with something good to eat!
+The community researched the viability of building their own bakery and thought long and hard about how to make it successful.
+They saw a strong market for the product: their community of 3,000 people including 2,000 students at 3 local boarding schools they will sign contracts with for 2 deliveries per week.

 Former sex workers on the outskirts of Kigali